mponce0/eHelp/README.md

-It is also possible to invoque the "ehelp()" function directly, and in that way further options are available:
+It is also possible to invoke the "ehelp()" function directly, and in that way further options are available:
 ```
 > ehelp(myTestFn, coloring=TRUE)
 __Function Name:__	   myTestFn